Ridowayne/Ridowayne/README.md

 - 👋 Hi, I’m @Ridowayne
-- 👀 I’m interested in Backend Web development
+- 👀 I’m interested in Backend Software development
 - 🌱 I’m currently working with Node Js
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at hassanrilwan12@gmail.com/+2349074452956